-Also on the tasting trail in this area find Thomas Wines where Andrew Thomas, arguably one of the Hunter’s most passionate wine makers, produces 100% Hunter Shiraz and Semillon.
-The Thomas cellar door is at Estate Tuscany on the corner of Hermitage Road and Mistletoe Lane, home of the Brokenback Bar serving wine, beer and spirits and with a cafe/tapas menu with nourish bowls, ribs, burgers, grazing plates.
+Don’t miss Thomas Wines because Andrew Thomas is one of the Hunter’s most passionate wine makers, producing 100% Hunter Shiraz and Semillon.
+Estate Tuscany is also the home of the Brokenback Bar serving wine, beer and spirits and with a cafe menu including the likes of momo dumplings, beef cheeks and coq au vin.

 More Hunter Valley Itineraries

 Planning your time around a long lunch?
-Try Baume at the Ben Ean Complex, McDonald’s Road or Bistro Molines (booking well ahead essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
-Locals love to celebrate significant anniversaries and birthdays here.
+Try Baume at the Ben Ean Complex, McDonald’s Road or Bistro Molines (booking ahead essential!) on Mount View Road for delightful French food in a wonderful hillside setting.
+Locals love it so much they celebrate significant anniversaries and birthdays here.

-This road is worth travelling just for the views – from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre, then turn right following de Beyers Road to the Audrey Wilkinson Vineyard, a super-historic brand and one of the Hunter’s best vantage points.
+This road is worth travelling just for the views so from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre.
+Next, turn right following de Beyers Road to the Audrey Wilkinson Vineyard, one of the Hunter’s best vantage points.
 Back on McDonalds Road, Brokenwood make some of the best Hunter wines.

 Follow Broke Road west to the Broke-Fordwich designated wine area where Margan is in superb setting – perfect for a long lunch.

-Broke-Fordwich has many cellar doors to discover such as Whispering Creek.
+Broke-Fordwich has many cellar doors to discover such as Whispering Brook.
 In the mood for a meandering drive, loop back through Wollombi, visiting the biodynamic Krinklewood vineyard on the way.

 Wollombi has its own vineyard trail including pretty Undercliff (wonderful birdlife wine labels by super-talented Janet Luxton).
 Noyce Brothers cellar door (run by the family of film director Phillip Noyce) at Grays Inn between Panino Caffe Restaurant and the photogenic Wollombi General Store.

 Note: Of course you mustn’t drink and drive so working out who tastes and who drives is essential to the plan or join a wine tour by limo, horse and carriage, vintage cars and by bike.